Ogun: Yoruba religion

-In Yoruba religion, Ogun is a primordial orisha in Yoruba Land.
-In some traditions, he is said to have cleared a path for the other orisha to enter Earth, using a metal axe and with the assistance of a dog.
-To commemorate this, one of his praise names, or oriki, is Osin Imole or the "first of the primordial Orisha to come to Earth".
+In Yoruba religion, Ogun is an Irunmọlẹ (primordial orisha) in Yorubaland.
+In some traditions, he is said to have cleared a path for the other orisha to enter Earth, using a metal machete and with the assistance of a dog.
+To commemorate this, one of his oriki, or epithets, is Osin Imole or the "first of the primordial Orisha to come to Earth".
 He is the god of war and metals.

-In his earthly life Ogun is said to be the first king of Ife.
-When some of his subjects failed to show respect, Ogun killed them and ultimately himself with his own sword.
+In his earthly life Ogun is said to have been the first king of Ire.
+According to some stories, when some of his subjects failed to show respect, Ogun killed them and ultimately himself with his own sword.
+His followers believe him to have wọ ilẹ sun, to have disappeared into the earth's surface instead of dying.
 He disappeared into the earth at a place called Ire-Ekiti, with the promise to help those who call on his name.
-His followers believe him to have wo ile sun, to have disappeared into the earth's surface instead of dying.
 Throughout his earthly life, he is thought to have fought for the people of Ire, thus is known also as Onire.

 He is now celebrated in Ogun, Ekiti, Oyo, and Ondo States.

 Followers

-Ogun is the traditional deity of warriors, hunters, blacksmiths, technologists, and drivers in the Yoruba region.
+Ogun is the traditional deity of warriors, hunters, blacksmiths, technologists, and drivers in the Yoruba religion.
 Followers of traditional Yoruba religion can swear to tell the truth in court by "kissing a piece of iron in the name of Ogun."
 Drivers carry an amulet of Ogun to ward off traffic accidents.